jw2249a/2017-bayes-audit/2017-code/README.md

 Each line describes a risk measurement that will be done on the specified contest (given in the first column) at the end of each stage.

+The second column specifies the risk measurement method.
+The example shows using ``Bayes`` and ``Frequentist`` as risk measurement methods.
+Each such method invokes a specific software module for measuring the risk, given the reported outcome and the tally of votes in the sample for that contest.
+The method may also use additional method-specific parameters, as specified in the later column of the row.

-The measured risk will be a value between 0.00 and 1.00, inclusive; larger values correspond to more risk.
+The measured risk will be a value between 0.00 and 1.00, inclusive;
+larger values correspond to more risk

 The third column specifies the **risk limit** for that measurement.
 If the measured risk is less than the risk limit, then that measurement **passes**.
 When all risk measurements pass, the audit stops.

 If the risk limit is 1.00, then the measurement will still always be made, but the measurement always passes.

 Specifying a risk limit of 1.00 means that the contest is subject to *opportunistic auditing*---risk measurements will be made but only opportunistically (ballots sampled for other contests may cause interpretation of these contests, giving information about the risk).

-The fourth column specifies the **risk threshold for recount**.
-If the measured risk exceeds the risk threshold for recount, then the auditing program will cease to sample more ballots in order to measure the risk of this contest, since it is apparent that the reported outcome is incorrect and a full recount must be performed.
+The fourth column specifies the **risk upset threshold**.
+If the measured risk exceeds the risk upset threshold, then the auditing program may cease to sample more ballots in order to measure the risk of this contest, since it is apparent that the reported outcome is incorrect and a full hand count should be performed.

-Columns 5 and later specify additional parameters that might be needed for the risk measurement.
-(None shown here, but something like the "Bayes pseudocount" might be one for the Bayes method.)
+Columns 5 and later specify additional parameters that might be needed for the specified risk measurement method.
+(None shown here, but something like a gamma value for the frequentist method might be a possible example.)

-Note that **a contest can participate in more than one measurement**.
+Note again that **a contest can participate in more than one risk measurement**.
 In the example shown above, the last contest (Boulder-council) has *two* measurements specified: one by a Bayes method and one by a frequentist (RLA) method.
 This flexibility may allow more convenient testing and comparison of different risk-measurement methods.
 (Although it should be noted that the notions of ``risk'' may differ, so that this is a bit of an apples-and-oranges comparison.)
-This feature also enables the simultaneous use of different Bayesian priors (say one for each candidate), as explained in [Rivest and Shen (2012)](http://people.csail.mit.edu/rivest/pubs.html#RS12z).
+This feature may also enable the simultaneous use of different Bayesian priors (say one for each candidate), as explained in [Rivest and Shen (2012)](http://people.csail.mit.edu/rivest/pubs.html#RS12z).